 The Story Behind “I am Flippish!”

-After this incident, I started looking for children’s picture books about multi-cultural families.
+After this incident, I started looking for children’s picture books about multicultural families.
 Surprisingly I didn’t find any.
 To my disappointment and frustration that there were no books explaining to kids about where their ancestors came from, I decided to write a story myself.
 I wanted to explain to my children that their ancestors came from different parts of the world to the US and that we as Americans are products of immigrants – with the exception of the American Indians of course.
-I also wanted to tell my children that everybody got the best parts of their parents.

 I dreamt that I was swimming under water, and I don’t know how to swim, let alone swim under water.
 So I was swimming alone and then Dory (from “Finding Nemo”) – yes including Ellen DeGeneres’ voice swam up next to me and asked if she can swim with me.
-So Dory and I were swam for a long time and the whole time we were swimming, Dory kept on singing “Just keep swimming, just keep swimming, just keep swimming!”.
-Just when I was about to ask Dory to zip it, because she was driving me crazy, we came upon this big hole.
+So Dory and I were swimming for a long time, and the whole time we were swimming, Dory kept on singing “Just keep swimming, just keep swimming, just keep swimming!”.
+Just when I was about to ask Dory to zip it because she was driving me crazy, we came upon this big hole.
 Then I looked around and didn’t realize we were inside a large net.
 Then Dory swam through the hole and turned to me and said, “See, if you keep swimming, you will find a way out.”
-Then with that Dory disappeared.
-That is when I woke up.
-I thought my dream was pretty strange, because I haven’t seen “Finding Nemo” in 5 years and I don’t know how to swim!
+Then, Dory disappeared, and I woke up.
+I thought my dream was pretty strange because I haven’t seen “Finding Nemo” in 5 years and I don’t know how to swim!

 My “Dory” dream and my family and friends’ encouragement gave me the gumption to take a leap of faith and publish the book myself.
 I needed an illustrator and Eric and his wife, Tracy, introduced me to Adolph Soliz, a talented illustrator from Laguna College of Art + Design in Laguna Beach.
 Adolph did an amazing job making my story come to life.